 Contributed by Hose 5 Fire Museum

-The truck is now on display at the Hose 5 Fire Museum.
+The truck belongs to the Hose 5 Fire Museum.

 - Creation Date: circa 1919

 - Media: Photographic print

 - Object Type: Image